chocolateboy/when/README.md

 Several events and notifications that are published as transient, fire-and-forget messages are better thought of as *states*, e.g. "ready" notifications for services, or lifecycle events for web pages.
-They tend to be fired once, and we often need to know that they've fired *after* the fact.
+They tend to be fired once, and we often need to detect that they've fired after the fact.
 This usage is not supported by most event-emitters, and handling it manually can involve fiddly imperative code which obscures the simple semantics.